 Well normally you just put WHERE <and then your condition>.
 However, it is quite possible to make a slightly more complex Select referencing the DTB1 alias.
 Using the WHERE Clause below only the rows from the CUSTOMER table based on an 'F' in the CUSTOMER_DETAILS table could be selected (and hence substituted).
 Note the leading comma - it is required to make the syntax valid - just as it would in any SQL statement.

 Anything valid in a normal SQL Where clause is valid in a Data Masker Where Clause rule: embedded subqueries, correlated subqueries, UNIONs, selects via dblink, views etc.

 Q: If I update a column, can I update another column with the same value?

-Data Masker for SQL Server also supports Table-To-Table synchronization, as well as Row-Internal and Table-Internal rules.
+A: Yes.
+Data Masker for SQL Server supports Table-To-Table synchronization, as well as Row-Internal and Table-Internal rules.

 Q: Can I synchronize the data in one column of a table using values from other columns in the same row?

 A: Yes, with a Row-Internal Synchronization rule on the column.
 Row-Internal Synchronization rules can build up the contents of a field using simple SQL statements and the contents of the available datasets.

 Q: Can I apply a Table-To-Table Synchronization rule to synchronize the data between tables in different schemas/databases?

 A: Yes, as long as the database is in the same SQL Server instance and the Rule Controller login has the access rights to update the target table.
 This is just a variation on a standard Table-To-Table Synchronization rule.